 (B) Recipients of financial assistance from the agency under Title I of the Workforce Investment Act and their employees; and

-(C) Entities operating programs or activities, or providing services, conducted as part of the Oregon One-Stop delivery system on behalf of the Department, and employees thereof, including training providers; and
+(C) Entities operating programs or activities, or providing services, conducted as part of the Oregon One-Stop delivery system on behalf of the Office, and employees thereof, including training providers; and

 (e) Ensure that the agency's Equal Opportunity Officer and other appropriate staff attend scheduled periodic training about the Methods of Administration and associated duties; and

 (f) Comply with any corrective actions imposed by the Governor for violations of the nondiscrimination and equal opportunity provisions of the Workforce Investment Act, 29 CFR part 37, and the Methods of Administration and cooperate with any investigative activities or monitoring requirements of the state Equal Opportunity Officer.